webqit/oohtml/README.md

 ## Polyfill

-OOHTML is being developed as something to be used today - via a polyfill.
+OOHTML is being developed as something to be used today—via a polyfill.
+This is an active and intentional effort that continues to ensure that the project evolves through a practice-driven process.

 <details><summary>Load from a CDN<br>
 └───────── <a href="https://bundlephobia.com/result?p=@webqit/oohtml"><img align="right" src="https://img.shields.io/bundlephobia/minzip/@webqit/oohtml?label=&style=flat&colorB=black"></a></summary>